 Frozen custard is a decadent frozen dessert that can often be found at amusement parks, boardwalks, and burger joints.
 This thick and creamy frozen dessert can be dispensed into cones or bowls and combined with other frozen desserts like Italian ices and slushies to create a versatile treat for your business.

 - What Is Frozen Custard?
 Custard is made by combining cream, ice, sugar, and egg yolks for emulsification.
 To be considered frozen custard, the mixture must contain a minimum of 10% milkfat and 1.4% egg yolk by weight.

-- Best Machine For Custard: Frozen Custard Machine (Modified Continuous Freezer) - The mixture of milk, sugar, and egg yolk is put into a gravity-fed machine that churns slowly and only for approximately 2-3 minutes so a limited amount of air is blended into the recipe.
-This gives frozen custard a dense mouthfeel.
+- Best Machine For Custard - Frozen Custard Machine (Modified Continuous Freezer): The mixture of milk, sugar, and egg yolk is put into a gravity-fed machine that churns slowly and only for approximately 2-3 minutes so a limited amount of air is blended into the recipe.
+This gives the frozen custard a dense mouthfeel.
 Depending on the storage temperature, frozen custard can be scoopable like ice cream or dispensed like soft serve.

 Custard vs Ice Cream

 Although frozen custard and ice cream are made with the same base ingredients (milk, ice, sugar), the difference between custard and ice cream is egg yolks.
 Frozen custard has a minimum of 1.4% egg yolk by weight while ice cream will have little to no egg in the recipe.
 Custard has less air churned into the mixture than ice cream, giving it a denser and creamier mouthfeel than ice cream.